Writing-with-Digital-Technologies-f15/responses/wk10/dita-team-3/Thao-Z-Wk10.md

 Connect content with readings, particularly Haas' text on old and  new technology.
 Potential questions to consider: How has CSS become more effective?
 How and when was the box model developed?
 How has it impacted style elements in CSS?
 What changed?

+Revise content and make more concise: determine what can be left alone and what needs to be deleted.
+Consider whether to keep content on one page, or to separate content into multiple pages.

+Incorporate CSS, taking before and after screen shots to include in the final product.
+Show how the box model affects design.